 Options for Additional Forward Homeporting.
-The final report of the 2001 QDR directed the Navy to explore options for homeporting an additional three to four surface combatants, and Trident SSGN submarines, in the Western Pacific?
-What are the Navy's intentions regarding this idea?
-Although the Navy has homeported 3 attack submarines at Guam, a March 2002 CBO report presented an option for homeporting as many as 11 attack submarines there.
-In addition, the Navy in the past has examined options for forward-homeporting Navy ships in locations like the Mediterranean and Australia.
+The final report of the 2001 QDR directed the Navy to explore options for homeporting an additional three to four surface combatants, and Trident SSGN submarines, in the Western Pacific.
+A March 2002 CBO report presented an option for homeporting as many as 11 attack submarines at Guam.
+What are the Navy's intentions regarding these ideas, or the idea of homeporting a carrier at Hawaii or Guam?
+The Navy in the past has also examined options for forward-homeporting Navy ships in locations like the Mediterranean and Australia.
 Should these options be pursued?